Good Work, For Public Good

 But this was about helping neighborhoods, communities, cities, counties, and states see how our government’s support during the pandemic had actually been distributed.
 And, equally interesting, was that this application would allow people to see how funds had been distributed within minority populations.

-Additionally, unemployment caused by COVID-19 has been a hot-button issue since the beginning, and now with our POGO COVID-19 Spending Tracker, users are able to see where unemployment rates have risen the most and are able to compare the allocation of funds within those areas with any other county in the US.
+Additionally, unemployment caused by COVID-19 has been a hot-button issue since the beginning, and now with our POGO COVID-19 Spending Tracker design, users are able to see where unemployment rates have risen the most and are able to compare the allocation of funds within those areas with any other county in the US.

-Being able to play even a small role in helping Americans understand the government support and its implications on this pandemic would influence how we felt about our work and gave us a sense of purpose that is a rare occurrence.
+Being able to play even a small role in helping Americans understand the government support and its implications on this pandemic would influence how we felt about our work and gave us a sense of purpose which is a rare occurrence.

 Most people in American society view their jobs as just that, a job.
 Unless you are a doctor or research scientist, or teacher, you probably rarely feel the thrill of actually having an impact on people’s lives.
 This experience was immediately different for us.

 Dealing with the pandemic has been tough on everyone across the globe, especially our staff abroad, and yet, having this POGO project gave us a renewed appreciation of our skillset and our ability to contribute to the greater good.
-A big part of POGO’s mission is focused on exposing abuse of power in government.
+A big part of POGO’s mission is focused on exposing the abuse of power in government.